Albacore/albacore.github.com/_posts/2014-02-12-LegacyReleaseCandidates.md

 We didn't have to make breaking changes.
 We could have spent a few versions introducing aliases, parallel features, and the like.
 Then, obsolete and remove them over time.
 But, we're _way_ behind and, given the state of things, it was a reasonable option.
 There were a lot of inconsistent styles, naming, and patterns that were causing trouble.

 I hope, now, you won't have to visit [the docs][2] every time you use a task, but, rather, once!

-## Breaking Changes

 You'll see the same "kinds" of breaking changes throughout, here is a summary

  * Changed boolean properties to a, usually, positively-named method (depends on defaults/language)